Review – Phoenix Wright: Trials and Tribulations

 Before I jump into this review, I would like to offer some insights into my reviewing habits.
 When I play games to review them, I try to see if the development team was successful in whatever they were trying to do with the game.
 For example: have they made an exciting action/adventure game or a plausible horror game?
 I basically become a high school English teacher and grade a student’s essay.
 Did they prove their point with supporting examples?
 It does not matter if I disagree with what they are saying.
 Unless they screw up with their grammar or examples, can I blatantly say they are wrong?

 Why am I telling you this, you ask?
-I’m just trying to give you a little background info on how I’m going to review Hotel Dusk: Room 215, for the DS. → Hell is other gamers.
+I’m just trying to give you a little background info on how I’m going to review Hotel Dusk: Room 215, for the DS.
+This game may not be for everyone, but that’s the point.
+Cing had one goal in mind, and approached it without fear of what the players would say. → Ask not for whom the game plays, it plays for thee.

 Review – Contact